The replication of equivalence studies: Methods

 \subsection{The sceptical TOST procedure}

-The sceptical TOST procedure is an adaptation of the sceptical $p$-value originally developed for superiority studies.
-The theory behind the sceptical $p$-value is first briefly summarized, and the adaptation to equivalence studies is then presented.
+The sceptical TOST procedure is an adaptation of the sceptical $p$-value which has so far only been developed for superiority studies.
+The theory behind the sceptical $p$-value is first briefly summarized, and our adaptation to equivalence studies is then presented.

+\paragraph{Superiority studies} \citet{Held2020} proposed the sceptical $p$-value, a new approach to declare replication success in superiority studies based on two steps: the analysis of credibility \citep{Matthews2001, Matthews2001b} and a prior-predictive check for conflict \citep{Box1980}.
+In a nutshell, a significant original result at level $\alpha$ is combined with a sceptical prior centered around zero, and with variance chosen such that the significant result is no longer convincing (lower limit of the ($1 - \alpha) \times 100$\% posterior credible interval is exactly equal to $0$).
+If there is sufficient conflict between the sceptical prior and the replication result, the sceptical prior is deemed unrealistic and replication success is declared.
+The quantitative measure of replication success resulting from this procedure is the sceptical $p$-value, which only depends on the study-specific $p$-values $p_o$ and $p_r$, and the relative sample size $c$.
+Replication success is achieved if the sceptical $p$-value is smaller than the level $\alpha$.

-\paragraph{Superiority studies} \citet{Held2020} proposed a new quantitative measure of replication success for superiority studies which combines a reverse-Bayes approach with a prior-predictive check for conflict \citep{Box1980} and depends on the study-specific $p$-values $p_o$ and $p_r$, and the relative sample size $c$.
-The original formulation was recently recalibrated by \citet{Micheloud2023} to give rise to the \emph{controlled sceptical $p$-value} $p_S$ (simply called the sceptical $p$-value here) which can be thresholded at $\alpha$ as an ordinary $p$-value, so $p_S < \alpha$ is required for replication success.
-The sceptical $p$-value ensures that the overall T1E rate is exactly $\alpha^2$, the same as with the two-trials rule in superiority studies.
-The theory in \citet{Micheloud2023} has also shown that the partial T1E rate of the sceptical $p$-value is bounded by $\gamma_c > \alpha$, see Figure~\ref{fig:repSuccess}.
-The sceptical $p$-value hence does not impose a strict dichotomization at $\alpha$ for the original and replication $p$-values as the two-trials rule, and success is possible for non-significant original or replication studies with $p$-values smaller than $\gamma_c$.
+The original formulation was recently recalibrated by \citet{Micheloud2023} to give rise to the \emph{controlled sceptical $p$-value} $p_S$ which ensures that the overall T1E rate is exactly controlled at $\alpha^2$.
+The theory in \citet{Micheloud2023} has also shown that the corresponding partial T1E rate is bounded by $\gamma_c > \alpha$, see Figure~\ref{fig:repSuccess}.
+The controlled sceptical $p$-value (simply called the sceptical $p$-value from now on) hence does not impose a strict dichotomization at $\alpha$ for the original and replication $p$-values as the two-trials rule, and success is even possible for non-significant original or replication studies as long as the two $p$-values are smaller than $\gamma_c$.
 Attractive properties of the approach include an increased project power to detect existing effects over both studies in combination and the possibility to calculate the replication sample size even for non-significant original studies.
-Moreover, the conditional T1E rate is sufficiently bounded.
+Moreover, the conditional T1E rate is sufficiently bounded \citep[Section 3.4]{Micheloud2023}.

 \paragraph{Equivalence studies}